HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

          :-----------------------------:
 ```

-Some VCPU-32 instructions have a registers as an implicit target.
-For example, the ADDIL instruction uses general register one as implicit target.
+Some VCPU-32 instructions have registers as an implicit target.
+For example, the ADDIL instruction uses GR1 as implicit target.
 The BE instruction saves the return link segment implicitly in SR0.

 The caller can rely on that certain register are preserved across the call.
 In addition to the callee save registers Gr2 to GR7, the SP value, the RL and the DP value as well as SR4 to SR 7 are expected to be preserved across a call.
 In addition to the caller save segment registers, the processor state register as well as any registers set by privileged code are NOT preserved across a procedure call.

 ### Parameter passing

 The parameter area contains the formal arguments of the caller when making the call and potential return values when the caller returns.
 The first four arguments are passed in dedicated registers, ARG0 to ARG3.
 Although these arguments are always passed in registers, the stack frame reserves a memory location for them.
 A parameter list larger than four words will use the next locations for ARG5, ARG6 and so on.
 These arguments are always passed in the corresponding frame memory locations.
 Bytes, Half-Words and Words are passed by value in the argument register or corresponding memory location right-justified, zero-extended.
-A reference parameter is passed as a logical address.
-In case of a full virtual address both segment Id and offset occupy an argument slot each.
+A reference parameter is passed as a logical address which represents the address of the argument.
+In case of a full virtual address passed, both segment Id and offset occupy an argument slot each.

 // ??? open item: function labels...

 Upon return, the formal argument locations are used as the potential result return location.
-For example, a function return an integer value would return it in the register RET0.
+For example, a function to return an integer value would return it in the register RET0.

 ### Local Calls